specsolutions/specsync-for-tfs-documentation/features/test-result-publishing-features/publishing-test-result-files.md

 ## Getting scenario execution result from your BDD tool

 The automation source of the Test Cases are provided by the BDD scenarios and the automation solution implemented for them.
-The automation solution might use different tools (SpecFlow, Cucumber, PyTest, etc.) and might run on different platforms (e.g. .NET, Java or Python).&#x20;
+The automation solution might use different tools (SpecFlow, Cucumber, PyTest, etc.) and might run on different platforms (e.g. .NET, Java or Python).

 SpecSync uses a concept that works with different tools and platforms: execute the scenarios as usual with their standard tooling and save the test results into a test result file of their native test result format.
-SpecSync understands many test result file formats and how they represent the scenario results and able to match them to the Test Cases, synchronized earlier with a push command.&#x20;
+SpecSync understands many test result file formats and how they represent the scenario results and able to match them to the Test Cases, synchronized earlier with a push command.

 The [Compatibility](../../reference/compatibility.md#supported-test-result-formats) page contains the currently supported BDD tools and test result file formats.
 Please [contact us](../../contact/specsync-support.md) if your tool is not in the list and we are happy to provide support for that.
 You can also support custom test result file formats with a [SpecSync plugin](../general-features/specsync-plugins.md).

 The exact way how you can get test result files depends on the test runner tool and the BDD framework you use.
-For example for .NET Core SpecFlow test projects the test results can be saved into a TRX file by providing the `--logger trx;logfilename=<your-trx-file-name>.trx` option for the `dotnet test` command.&#x20;
+For example for .NET Core SpecFlow test projects the test results can be saved into a TRX file by providing the `--logger trx;logfilename=<your-trx-file-name>.trx` option for the `dotnet test` command.

 For the SpecSync publish-test-result command, the path of the test result file can be specified using the `--testResultFile` command line option.
 If the test result file is not a TRX file, you also have to specify the file format using the `--testResultFileFormat` option (see [Compatibility](../../reference/compatibility.md#supported-test-result-formats) for possible values).